deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 Exercise 2.7

 The homogeneous part remains the same as in Exercise 2.6.
 The constant term r "obeys" the same Fibonacci like growth pattern, with a difference, that in each iteration we also add one additional instance of r.
 Imagine always starting a new Fibonacci sequence and adding it to the existing count.
-We get an=pFn−1+qFn+r∑k=0n−1Fk for n>1.
+We get an=pFn−1+qFn+r∑k=1n−1Fk for n>1.
+Chapter 3 of the book shows how to attain a closed-form solution for a sum of Fibonacci numbers.

 un=f(un−1,un−2)−f(0,0) for n>1 with u0=1 and u1=0,vn=f(vn−1,vn−2)−f(0,0) for n>1 with v0=0 and v1=1.